eagle840/killercoda-labs/workInProgress/Java/step1.md

 ## Maven v2

+WIP move this to step 3 (and up those past)

+also gradle will be step 4?

 In a typical Java project using Maven, the file structure would look something like this:

 Many IDE will not show the main/java/com/example structure